Postcodes in the United Kingdom: Changing postcodes

+Postcode Data - Licensing and Usage

 Code-Point Open

-A complete list of all current Great Britain postcodes, known as Code-Point Open, has been made available online (since 1 April 2010) by Ordnance Survey.
+Prior to 1 April 2010, the Royal Mail licensed use of the postcode database for a charge of about £4,000 per year.
+Following a campaign and a government consultation in 2009, the Ordnance Survey released Code-Point Open, detailing each current postcode in Great Britain together with a geo-code for re-use free of charge under an attribution-only licence (Open Government Licence as part of OS OpenData).

 Under the government's OS OpenData initiative, it is available for re-use without charge under an attribution-only licence.
 The Code-Point Open list includes median coordinates for each postcode but excludes postcodes in Northern Ireland and the Crown dependencies.
 Unlike the PAF products provided by Royal Mail, the Code-Point Open list does not include postal address text.

 ONS Postcode Directory and National Statistics Postcode Lookup

-The Office for National Statistics also produces postcode directories, under similar licence terms to the OS product.
+The Office for National Statistics (ONS Geography) also maintains and publishes a series of freely available, downloadable postcode products that link all current and terminated UK postcodes to a range of administrative, health, statistical and other geographies using the Code-Point Open grid reference, under similar licence terms to the OS product.
 Both the ONSPD and NSPL contain Northern Ireland postcodes, with centroid coordinates in the OSI grid as opposed to the OSGB grid, although Northern Ireland postcodes are subject to a more restrictive licence permitting internal business use only.

-Postcodes for the Crown Dependences are also included, without co-ordinates.
+Postcodes for the Crown Dependencies are also included, without co-ordinates.
 A further difference is that non-current postcodes and dates of introduction and withdrawal of postcodes are included.

-Other uses
+Other uses of postcodes

 While postcodes were introduced to expedite the delivery of mail, they are useful tools for other purposes, particularly because codes are very fine-grained and identify just a few addresses.
 Among these uses are: